 Register in advance.
 Often, early registration is much less expensive than on-site registration.

-Get a map of the exhibit floor and plan your route in advance, so you aren't backtracking a lot.
+Get a map of the exhibit floor and plan your route so you aren't backtracking a lot.
 This is especially important if your time is limited.

 It’s perfectly acceptable to let exhibitors know that you have limited time so that they address your questions.

 Don’t overload yourself with information.
-Take brochures and product information that is of interest to you or to someone else in your spa or massage practice.
+Take brochures and product information that interest you or someone else in your spa or massage practice.

 Have lots of business cards ready to leave at the booths and for networking.
 Networking with others at the show can be as important as visiting exhibitor booths.

-Wear comfortable clothes and shoes and take breaks, including time to get fresh air.
-It's draining to spend time on the tradeshow floor and the stale, dry air has a lot to do with it.
+Wear comfortable clothes and shoes and take breaks, including the time to get fresh air.
+It's draining to spend time on the tradeshow floor, and the stale, dry air has a lot to do with it.

 Take some time when you are back at your hotel or back home if the show is local to go through the information you’ve gathered while everything still is fresh in your mind.

-Plan ahead and make sure you tradeshow visit is productive.
+Plan and make sure your tradeshow visit is productive.